beeva-enriqueotero/beeva-poc-mapd/README.md

 * Query 2: `exception: Query would require a scan without a limit on table(s): lineorder, dwdate`

-* Query 3: `Exception: SlabTooBig`
+* Query 3: `Exception: SlabTooBig`, after 52s of execution.

 *Notes*:
-- First Query 1 execution was slower, 10s aprox.
+- First execution of query 1 was much slower, 160s aprox.
 - In none of these cases `nvidia-smi` shows Volatile GPU-util > 0%

 ### Additional comments